jesseloudon/jesseloudon.github.io/_posts/2021-03-21-Azure Spring Clean DINE to Automate your Monitoring Governance with Azure Monitor Metric Alerts.markdown

 Last year (2020) was a huge year of Terraform for me and I had the wonderful opportunity to design and deploy about 38 Azure Monitoring Governance DINE policies for a large customer.

-These 38 DINE policies are designed to provide baseline monitoring governance for production workloads where no existing metric alerts are deployed.
+These 38 DINE policies are designed to provide baseline Monitoring Governance for production workloads where no existing metric alerts are deployed.

-> If metric alerts are deployed to the target resources e.g. Load Balancer, SQL DB, etc and they match the existenceCondition rules set within the policy JSON then these DINE policies will not deny or replace these alerts.
+> Note: There's flexibility provided by the DINE policy via their `existenceCondition` rules.
+For example - if metric alerts are deployed to the target resources e.g. Load Balancer, SQL Database, etc and they match the existenceCondition rules set within the policy JSON then these DINE policies will not overwrite, deny, or replace these alerts.

-My Terraform modules are organised as per the following diagram:
+My Terraform modules are organised as per the following diagram ensuring the same resource types are located and managed together.

 ![DINEPolicyTerraformModules](/assets/images/terraform5.png "Implementing DINE policies with Terraform Modules - Source: jloudon.com")

-And here's a summary of the Monitoring Governance resources deployed:
+And here's a summary of the 38x Monitoring Governance DINE policies, 1x Initiative, and 1x Assignment:

 |Module                  | Resource Type                 | Resource name                          | Deployment Count
 |:-----------------------|:------------------------------|:---------------------------------------|:-----